Dalian Zhoushuizi International Airport

-Dalian Zhoushuizi International Airport is an international airport serving the city of Dalian in Northeast China’s Liaoning province.
+Dalian Zhoushuizi International Airport is an international airport serving the city of Dalian in Northeast China's Liaoning province.
 It is located in Ganjingzi District, about 10 km northwest of the city center.
-In 2024, the airport handled 19,288,910 passengers, making it the busiest airport in Northeast China and the 27th busiest nationwide.
+In 2025, the airport handled 19,787,716 passengers, making it the busiest airport in Northeast China and the 27th busiest nationwide.
 The airport is the hub for Dalian Airlines and a focus city for China Southern Airlines and Hainan Airlines.
-As Zhoushuizi Airport has reached its designed capacity, the new Dalian Jinzhouwan International Airport is being built on reclaimed land to replace it.
+As Zhoushuizi Airport has reached its designed capacity, the new Dalian Jinzhouwan International Airport is being built on an artificial island in Ganjingzi District to replace it.